ppy/osu-wiki/wiki/News_styling_criteria/en.md

 ### Audience

 osu!'s chief audience is mainly teenagers and young adults, though we are an all-ages community.
-Consider the attention span of said demographic—conciseness ties in very closely to this.
+Consider the attention span of said demographic — conciseness ties in very closely to this.

 Consider well what you write within your article and whether it would interest the community at large enough to warrant including it.